feral-dot-io/protoc-gen-elmer/README.md

 This is my dev scratchpad of ideas and in-progress notes.

 Major goals to complete:
-- Well-known types: Any, Timestamp, Duration, Wrappers, etc
-- 64-bit support
 - Existing options have caveats (e.g., partial feature support).
 Avoid this.
 - Twirp client options (URL prefix, auth, etc)
 - Update this README

 Smaller steps:
 - any TODO comments
+- test uniform prefix handling on imports
+- lazy handling on recursive structures?

 Explore options:
 - Nested messages could be nil (incl. oneof)